AndreasNasman/.config/README.md

 setup/init
 ```

-The script installs Homebrew packages (dependencies) and initializes as many programs as possible from the repository.
-The script is written in Bash since [fish](https://fishshell) is not installed by default on macOS.
+This script installs Homebrew packages (dependencies) and initializes as many programs as possible from the repository.
+It uses Bash since macOS does not include [fish](https://fishshell) out of the box.

 ## Template